vatsalmpatel/Basic-Chatbot-PyTorch/README.md

 This is based on a simple feed-forward neural network trained on a small dataset.
 The data file is in json format so ,if you want to look at the data on which the chatbot has trained on refer to `data.json` file.

+You can even name you chatbot, I have named it Gru from Minions.

 # A brief introduction to all the files 🗃

 ⏩ `model.py` ➡ The feed-forward neural network to train the data and create the model for conversation.